microsoft-healthcare-madison/team/okrs-2019-september.md

 in four-month intervals ending in September, January, and May.

 ## Objective: Make sure the community is ready for a successful Subscriptions connectathon track
+P0: Ensure that all necessary changes to Subscription and Topic are merged into the main FHIR build before Sunday, August 11 (to make the R5 Connectathon snapshot for tooling).
 P0: Prepare connectathon track descriptions including descriptions for Argonaut scenarios

 P1 Prepare and publish tutorials for connectathon participants and others to learn about Subscriptions